 2. You don’t have to move to remedy inauspicious Feng Shui.

-The essence of feng shui is about improving the space that you have.
+The essence of Feng Shui is about improving the space that you have.
 In general I don’t tell my clients to move but make suggestions for improvement.
 I’ve only suggested moving to one client and that’s because the house posed a serious health hazard to her family.
 I suggested she consult a professional to find out if the situation could be remedied and then move if it couldn’t be resolved.
-Clients do consult me when they’re interested in moving to help them weight the pros and cons around staying vs moving.
+Clients do consult me when they’re interested in moving.
+I can help them weigh the pros and cons around staying vs moving.
 I also go with clients to look at properties they’re considering for purchase.

 3. You don’t have to remodel to remedy inauspicious Feng Shui.